Undertake a Grand Jury to Investigate Prince's Death

 2. Failure to remove and control all computers and laptops that Prince actively used.
 Investigators did not remove a laptop that they saw in Prince's bedroom until five days after Prince's death.
 Again, this gave ample time for email correspondence and files to be deleted by parties who sought to cover up;

-3. Failure to take fingerprints of Prince and fingerprints on pills, money and other items at Paisley Park, and investigators touching evidence without wearing gloves;
+3. Failure to take fingerprints of Prince and fingerprints on pill bottles, money and other items at Paisley Park, and investigators touching evidence without wearing gloves;

 4. Failure to probe discrepancies in statements provided by witnesses who were present when Prince passed out on the plane from the Atlanta concert, and deferential treatment, including leading and suggesting answers to a witness;

-5. Failure to probe an Associate's disclosure that he removed prescribed medication that Prince said was not working for him but could not recall what he did with the medication;
+5. Failure to probe an Associate's statement that he removed prescribed medications because Prince allegedly said was not working for him but could not recall what he did with the medication;

 6. Failure to examine the background of various parties that are relevant to the investigation.
 For example, the drug use history and drugs held by all relevant parties should have been probed;